nehraclasses/Linux-Software-Package-RPM-Files/README.md

 Clone the repository:
 # git clone https://github.com/nehraclasses/Linux-Software-Package-RPM-Files

-Move to the directory containing the game RPM file.
+Move to the directory containing the RPM file.
 # cd Linux-Software-Package-RPM-Files

 List the RPM file.
 (Optional)